haimkastner/kastnets-blog/contents/en/blog/flashing-tasmota-on-tuya-ir-bridge.md

 ## Flashing the firmware

-# THE FLASHING PROCESS IS DANGEROUS!
+# THE FLASHING PROCESS IS VERY DANGEROUS!
 BE AWARE, USING THE MANUAL IS ON YOUR OWN RISK!!!

 ## Software settings